getsentry/rfcs/text/0063-sdk-crash-monitoring.md

 ### Option 1: Detect during event processing <a name="option-1"></a>

-During event processing, after processing the stacktrace, the server detects if a crash stems from any of our SDKs by looking at the top frames of the stacktrace.
+During event processing, after processing the stacktrace and symbolication, the server detects if a crash stems from any of our SDKs by looking at the top frames of the stacktrace.
 If the server detects that it does, it duplicates the event and stores it in a special-cased sentry org where each SDK gets its project.
+Some SDKs, such as Java,  don’t send SDK frames, and they would need to start sending them, and Sentry might need some UI changes not to confuse users.

 A good candidate to add this functionality is the `event_manager`.
 Similarly, where we call [`_detect_performance_problems`](https://github.com/getsentry/sentry/blob/4525f70a1fb521445bbb4c9250b2e15e05b059c3/src/sentry/event_manager.py#L2461), we could add an extra function called `detect_sdk_crashes`.